moggers87/django-sendfile2/README.rst

 xsendfile though.
 However some may find it easier to setup, as they don't need to compile and install mod_xsendfile_.

-Firstly there are two more django settings:
+Firstly there are two more Django settings:

 * `SENDFILE_ROOT` - this is a directoy where all files that will be used with sendfile must be located